FTC COMPLIANCE LAWYER

 INTERNET MARKETING AND ADVERTISING COMPLIANCE

 Proven success in numerous facets of marketing and advertising law, and a go-to resource for up-to-date strategic guidance on applicable federal and state laws, rules and regulations applicable to the Internet, affiliate marketing, lead generation, telemarketing, email marketing and social media spaces.
-Richard regularly coordinates result-oriented preventative reviews of marketing materials designed to ensure compliance with applicable requirements and to avoid becoming a target of costly regulatory scrutiny.
+As a leading FTC compliance attorney, Richard regularly coordinates result-oriented preventative reviews of marketing materials designed to help build brands through effective campaigns, while ensuring compliance with applicable requirements and to avoid becoming a target of costly regulatory scrutiny.

 FTC compliance lawyer Richard B. Newman provides creative solutions and strategic guidance designed to minimize Internet marketers' exposure to government investigations and litigation.
 He helps clients to see issues from the viewpoint of regulators, government officials and policymakers in furtherance of integrating complex regulatory and legal requirements into business strategies.